sisrfeng/coc-wiki/F.A.Q.md

 Don't report issue here when you found those language server is slow.

-By default, coc doesn't show diagnostics in UI when you're in insert mode, add `"diagnostic.refreshOnInsertMode": true` to settings file to enable refresh on insert mode.
+By default, coc doesn't show diagnostics in UI when you're in insert mode, add `"diagnostic.refreshOnInsertMode": true` in settings file to enable refresh on insert mode.

 ## Sign of diagnostics not shown.

 If there are other signs that have higher offset, sign of coc.nvim can't be shown, you can change offset of coc.nvim's signs by add `"diagnostic.signOffset": 9999999` to your coc-settings.json to make it higher priority, the default value is 1000.
-Otherwise you could add signcolumn thanks the Vim option `set signcolumn=auto:2`.
+Or change `signcolumn` option (available with latest neovim) like: `set signcolumn=auto:2`.

 ## Not working after upgrade node.